Building a union from scratch

 • build_canonical is O(n²) worst case (subsumption is pairwise), but typical inputs are small.

-• lattice::join is the canonicalisation cost per pair, O(N) over the fold.
+• join::compute is the canonicalisation cost over the collected element multiset, O(N).

 For analyser hot loops constructing many unions, consider: